Dylan2020THU/Dylan2020THU.github.io/_pages/about.md

 Bio
 ======
 ZHANG Hengxi received the M.S. degree in data science and information technology from Tsinghua University, China, in 2023.
-From 2020 to 2023, he concentrated on the research topic of multi-agent system for task planning under the guidance of Assoc.
-Prof. [DING Wenbo](https://ssr-group.net/) in [SSR Group](https://ssr-group.net/people.html).
+From 2020 to 2023, he concentrated on the research field of multi-agent system for task planning under the guidance of Prof. [DING Wenbo](https://ssr-group.net/) in [SSR Group](https://ssr-group.net/people.html).

 Research Interests
 ======